 The emperor’s sepulcher

 Walking 200 feet to the west, you’ll reach the final point in the necropolis.
-The Buu Thanh brick wall that encircles the emperor’s sepulcher.
-The tomb, almost alone among this imperial tomb’s structures, designed in a simple and modest style.
+The Buu Thanh brick wall encircles the emperor’s sepulcher.
+The tomb, almost alone among this imperial tomb’s structures, was designed in a simple and modest style.

 Actually, the emperor is not buried under this tomb.
 Instead, when Tu Duc passed away, he was buried secretly somewhere in Hue.
 So the location of the emperor’s coffin is still a mystery until now.